UBQLN2: Function

 This gene encodes a ubiquitin-like protein (ubiquilin) that shares high degree of similarity with related products in yeast, rat and frog.
 Ubiquilins contain a N-terminal ubiquitin-like domain and a C-terminal ubiquitin-associated domain.
 They physically associate with both proteasomes and ubiquitin ligases, and are thus thought to functionally link the ubiquitination machinery to the proteasome to effect in vivo protein degradation.
 This ubiquilin has also been shown to bind the ATPase domain of the Hsp70-like Hspa13 (Stch) protein.

 Similarity to other proteins

 Human UBQLN2 shares a high degree of similarity with related ubiquilins including UBQLN1 and UBQLN4.

 Clinical significance

 In a small proportion of familial amyotrophic lateral sclerosis (fALS), the UBQLN2 gene is mutated, causing formation of a non-functional Ubiquilin 2 enzyme.
-This non-functioning enzyme leads to the accumulation of ubiquinated proteins in the lower motor neurons and upper corticospinal motor neurons, due to the fact that ubiquilin 2 normally degrades these ubiquinated proteins, but cannot if the ALS mutation is present.
+This non-functioning enzyme leads to the accumulation of ubiquitinated proteins in the lower motor neurons and upper corticospinal motor neurons, due to the fact that ubiquilin 2 normally degrades these ubiquinated proteins, but cannot if the ALS mutation is present.
 The same accumulations occur in patients without UBQLN2 mutations, but with mutations in other genes, including TDP-43 and C9ORF72.